 Driving in foggy conditions can be tricky.
 There are some things you should know before you get behind the wheel.
 We’ve compiled this list of moving tips to help you stay safe in foggy conditions.
 They might not be the only tips you need, but they will help you avoid problems.

-Avoid the Fog The first thing you should do if it’s foggy is to avoid the Fog.
+Avoid the Fog The first thing you should do if it’s foggy is avoid it.
 Don’t go out on the road unless you have a plan.
 If you drive on a highway, take the right lane so that you can exit if necessary.
 If you must go in the Fog, ensure you have the proper visibility equipment.
 These include windshield wipers and headlights.
 Also, make sure your car has good tires and good brakes.

 Use your headlights to illuminate the road.